AlmaCookBook/AlmaCookBook.github.io/docs/conda/mamba-venvs.md

 conda config --show envs_dirs
 ```
 You will see any shared (read only) environments you have access too along with your own personal environments.
-**Note** because the default is your home directory which is does not have much space, you may want to move the default to SCRATCH.
+**Note:** because the default is your home directory which is does not have much space, you may want to move the default to SCRATCH.

 Once activated anything you install will be installed in the active environment, including any python pip installs.
-To install packages into the environment, eg numpy:
+To install packages into the environment, e.g. numpy:
 ```bash
 mamba install numpy
 ```